askomics/flaskomics/docs/query.md

 !!! tip
     It's currently the only way to query on the **lack** of relation between entities.
-    Such as: *List all entities A who are **not linked** with any instance of entity B*
+    Such as: *List all instances of entity A who are not linked with any instance of entity B*

 !!! note "Info"
     To add a minus node on the relation between entities A and B

     - Entity A is currently selected
     - Right-clicking on entity B and selecting "MINUS" add a new node to the graph
-    - Entity B is instanciated and linked to the new minus node
+    - Entity B is automatically instanciated and linked to the new minus node
     - The query is now: *List all instances of entity A, without instances linked to entity B*
+    - *Optional*: Disable the display of the label for entity B

-The SPARQL query *"under the hood"* will look like this:
+The generated SPARQL query will look like this:

 ```turtle
 # Listing all genes NOT related to an mRNA by the 'Parent' relation.